 All employers have a duty to check that a potential employee is entitled to work in the UK.
 Here we provide a guide on the points that must be considered.

-List A contains the range of documents which are acceptable for a person who has a permanent right to work in the UK.
-If you conduct the right to work checks correctly before employment begins, you will establish a continuous statutory excuse for the duration of that person’s employment with you.
+Manually gather the documents required as listed in either List A or List B depending on whether the employee has a permanent or temporarily right to work in the UK.
+If you conduct the right to work checks correctly before employment begins, and the person has a permanent right to work, you will establish a continuous statutory excuse for the duration of that person’s employment with you.
 You do not have to conduct any further checks.

-List B contains a range of documents which are acceptable for a person who has a temporary right to work in the UK.
-If you conduct the right to work checks correctly, you will establish a time-limited statutory excuse.
+Where a person who has a temporary right to work in the UK, if you conduct the right to work checks correctly, you will establish a time-limited statutory excuse.
 You will be required to conduct a follow-up check in order to retain your statutory excuse.
 This will generally be when the permission to be in the UK comes to an end.

-2. Check the document’s validity in the presence of the holder.
+Step 2.
+Check the documents’ validity in the presence of the holder.

 When you are checking the validity of the documents, you must ensure that you do this in the presence of the holder.
 This may be a physical presence in person or via a live video link.
-In both cases, you must be in the physical possession of the original document or documents.
+In both cases, you must be in the physical possession of the original documents or Home Office photograph.
 You cannot rely on the inspection of the document via a live video link or by checking a faxed or scanned copy of the document.

-You must keep a record of every document you have checked.
+You must keep a record of every document you have checked, including the employee’s profile page if using the online service.
 This may be a hardcopy or a scanned and unalterable copy, such as a jpeg or pdf document.
 You should keep the copies securely for the duration of the person’s employment and for a further two years after they stop working for you.

 When conducting checks, if you are presented with documents indicating that the holder is a student with a limited right to work in the UK during term time, you are required to obtain and retain evidence of their academic term and vacation dates.